say-node-to-drugs/ResonArt/README.md

 **MVP**

-* Save File
+* Save File.
-* Create Canvas
+* Create Canvas.
-* Produce Audio from the Created Canvas
+* Produce Audio from the Created Canvas.
-* Preset Files / Examples
+* Preset Files / Examples.
-* Drum Machine
+* Drum Machine.
-* User login / Signup
+* User login / Signup.
-* Users can view saved canvases
+* Users can view saved canvases.

 **Full Features**

-* Social media features
+* Social media features.
-* Social Media games and competitions
+* Social Media games and competitions.
-* Social Media collaborative canvases and Projects
+* Social Media collaborative canvases and Projects.
-* Social media games, like a "Words With Friends" implementation where each person adds a chunk to the canvas
+* Social media games, like a "Words With Friends" implementation where each person adds a chunk to the canvas.
 * Users can purchase saved drawings from other users with the site's virtual currency.
-* Able to extend the length of the canvas
+* Able to extend the length of the canvas.
-* BPM control
+* BPM control.
-* Public canvases are open to all users
+* Public canvases are open to all users.
-* Produce songs by sampling mutliple canvases
+* Produce songs by sampling mutliple canvases.
+* Users can share their own canvases and make them public.

 ________________________________________________________________________________________________________________________